-Show the statistics of transmit and receive packets on the LAN port and the ADSL line.
+Show the statistics of transmit and receive packets on the LAN port, ADSL line or WLAN port.

 6. Troubleshooting

 1. The LAN LED on the front panel does not light up.

 STEPS CORRECTIVE ACTION

 1 Check the Ethernet cable connections between your ADSL2+

 Router and the computer or hub.

 2 Check for faulty Ethernet cables.

 3 Make sure your computer's Ethernet card is working properly.

 4 If these steps fail to correct the problem, contact your local

 distributor for assistance.